rmcanany/SolidEdgeHousekeeper/README.md

 Checks for the existence of a flat pattern.
 If one is found, checks if it is up to date.

 ### Check material not in material table
 Checks the file's material against the material table.
-The material table is chosen on the **Configuration Tab -- Templates Page**.
+The material table is chosen on the Options panel.

 ### Check missing drawing
 Assumes drawing has the same name as the model, and is in the same directory

 ### Check part number does not match filename
 Checks if the file name contains the part number.
-The part number is drawn from a property you specify on the **Configuration Tab -- General Page**.
+The part number is drawn from a property you specify on the Options panel.
 It only checks that the part number appears somewhere in the file name.
 If the part number is, say, `7481-12104` and the file name is `7481-12104 Motor Mount.par`, you will get a match.

 ![part_number_matches_file_name](My%20Project/media/part_number_matches_file_name.png)